paldhous/ucb/2016/dataviz/md_raw/class4.md

 - `repository` or `repo` Think of this as a folder for a project.
 A repository contains all of the project files, and stores each file's revision history.
 Repositories on GitHub can have multiple collaborators and can be either public or private.
 - `clone` Copy a repository from GitHub to your local computer.
 - `master` This is the main version of your repository, created automatically when you make a new repository.
 - `branch` A version of your repository separate from the master branch.
 As you switch back and forth between branches, the files on your computer are automatically modified to reflect those changes.
-Branches are used commonly when multiple collaborators are working
+Branches are used commonly when multiple collaborators are working on different aspects of a project.
 - `pull request` Proposed changes to a repository submitted by a collaborator who has been working on a branch.
 - `merge` Taking the changes from on branch and applying them to another.
 This is often done after a pull request.
 - `push` or `sync` Submitting your latest commits to the remote responsitory, on GitHub and syncing any changes from there back to your computer.
-- `gh-pages` a special branch that can be published on the web.
+- `gh-pages` A special branch that is published on the web.
 This is how you host websites on GitHub.
 Even if a repository is private, its published version will be visible to anyone who has the url.
 - `fork` Split off a separate version of a repository.
 You can fork anyone’s code on GitHub to make your own version of their repo.

 [Here](https://help.github.com/articles/github-glossary/) is a more extended GitHub glossary.